Black hole Near Horizons through the Looking Glass: AdS Black brane

 The longitudinal space is a Rindler space of $(1+1)$ dimensions, whereas the leading-order transverse space is a two-dimensional plane ($\mathbb{R}^2$).
-Similarly, we can also map the inverse AdS black brane metric with the inverse String Carroll metric as follows
+Similarly, we can also map the inverse AdS black brane metric with the inverse SC metric as follows